msagarika827/Azure_AI_P-S-9/README.md

-# Azure OpenAI Hiking Recommendation App
+# Integrate Azure OpenAI into your app

-This repository contains a sample application that demonstrates how to integrate Azure OpenAI into a C# or Python application to provide hiking recommendations.
+This repository contains a sample application that demonstrates how to integrate Azure OpenAI into a Python application to provide hiking recommendations.
 The application utilizes the Azure OpenAI Service to interact with a generative AI model, allowing users to ask for hiking suggestions based on their preferences.

 ## Table of Contents
 1. [Prerequisites]